MSPCA-Angell Headquarters

 Why were these changes needed?

 Many of the laws that govern animal control date back to the 1800s.
 Quite simply, the laws did not address the current state of animal control in our municipalities, which are no longer based on the county system.
-The fines are outdated, as is the term “dog officer”; “animal control officer” more accurately describes the role fulfilled.
-These proposed changes were made to Chapter 140, sections 136A through 174D to update and make the animal control laws more efficient, current, and effective.
-They will also save cities and towns money.
+The fines were outdated, as was the term “dog officer”; “animal control officer” more accurately describes the role fulfilled.
+These changes were made to Chapter 140, sections 136A through 174D to update and make the animal control laws more efficient, current, and effective.
+They also save cities and towns money.
 At the beginning of every legislative session, many bills are filed to address a section or issue relating to animal control.
 For years, organizations, individuals, and legislators have been seeking a more comprehensive revision; this law is the result of stakeholder meetings since 2005 to rework the sections in Chapter 140 relating to animals.

 The Animal Control Officers Association of Massachusetts (ACOAM), the Massachusetts Society for the Prevention of Cruelty to Animals (MSPCA), the Animal Rescue League of Boston, the state’s Bureau of Animal Health within the Department of Agricultural Resources, and the Massachusetts Veterinary Medical Association (MVMA) worked together to draft these changes.